progit/progit/ru/02-git-basics/01-chapter2.markdown

 If you like to use a more graphical tool to visualize your commit history, you may want to take a look at a Tcl/Tk program called gitk that is distributed with Git.
 Gitk is basically a visual `git log` tool, and it accepts nearly all the filtering options that `git log` does.
 If you type gitk on the command line in your project, you should see something like Figure 2-2.

 Insert 18333fig0202.png
 Figure 2-2.
-The gitk history visualizer
+The gitk history visualizer.

 You can see the commit history in the top half of the window along with a nice ancestry graph.
 The diff viewer in the bottom half of the window shows you the changes introduced at any commit you click.